zeddysammy/Online-tutor/README.md

 # Online-tutor
-Online-course web repository
+Online-course web repository.
-ignore other files. forcus on the front end file.
+ignore other files and folders. forcus on the front end folder. the rest are for personal practice.